Indra-db/Flecs-Rust/wasi_libc_bindgen/src/custom_headers/README.md

 ## Why These Are Separate

-These headers are kept outside of the `libc-top-half/` directory so they won't be overwritten when you update the upstream musl libc sources.
+These headers are kept outside of the `libc-top-half/` directory so they won't be overwritten when we update the upstream musl libc sources.
 The build script includes this directory in the include path before the musl headers, so these custom definitions take precedence.